fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 * You can only export previously imported Amazon EC2 instances.
 Instances launched within AWS from AMIs cannot be exported.
 * It’s important to know that while snapshots are stored using Amazon S3 technology, they are stored in AWS-controlled storage and not in your account’s Amazon S3 buckets.
 This means you cannot manipulate them like other Amazon S3 objects.
+* Encryption attribute is not listed in the Create Volume windows when we select a Snapshot for creating the volume.
+Volume created will have the same encryption property of the snapshot.
+We can apply encryption parameters while copying the snapshot.
 * Auto scaling: Scale out quickly; scale in slowly.
 * An EC2 instance can ONLY have one role attached at a time.
 * ELB: Launch configuration, auto scaling group